 The sound of an explosion racked the room, forcing Lily to whip her head around.
 The Abomination entered the room.
 He was unnaturally tall, nearly seven feet.
 He was handsome like a vampire; pale skin, perfectly combed black hair, and a charming smile.
 The only thing that ruined the image was the blood-red eyes, slit like a snake's.
 "Ah, Lily Evans," he said softly, the 's' in her maiden name being drawn out like a snake.
 "Step aside, won't you?
 I only need to kill your child.
 There is no need for a powerful witch like yourself to fall, hmm?"

 She shook her head.
-"Over my dead body, Voldemort."
+"Over my dead body, Riddle."

 His smile twisted into an angry scowl.
 "Very well," he spat.
 "Then you shall fall."
 And he began to stride towards her.

 Lily summoned all the magic in her body into her wand, beginning her silent prayer.
-If there was any good in the universe, if there was any being up there listening, she hoped that they would let her son live.
+If there was any good in the universe, if there was any being up there listening, she hoped that they cared.
 "You listen here you snakey bastard," Lily began, standing tall.
 "I don't care how powerful you are, because I have one thing you don't.
 One thing that you can never have."

 He stopped right in front of her, looming over her like a giant.
 "And what would that be?" he whispered.